The Story of Fibre

 • Cleans the bowel wall, softens stools and increases faecal bulk – thereby reducing the risk of constipation, diverticulitis and haemorrhoids

 Contrary to what is portrayed by the media, you do not need to be consuming high amounts of grains to get enough fibre.
-In fact, the best types of fibres are consumed by eating a variety of vegetables (both cooked and raw), fruit and legumes (if you tolerate them).
-In fact, as long as you are eating a diet containing adequate fruit (limit to 2 pieces daily, as it is high in sugar) and rich in vegetables (the mainstay of your diet and a minimum of 7+ serves), you do not need any grains at all as a source of fibre or other nutrients.
+In fact, the best types of fibres are consumed by eating a variety of vegetables (both cooked and raw), fruit, nuts and legumes (if you tolerate them).
+In fact, as long as you are eating a diet containing adequate fruit (limit to 2-3 pieces daily, as it is high in sugar) and rich in vegetables (the mainstay of your diet and a minimum of 7+ serves), most of us do not actually need any grains at all for fibre or other nutrients.

 What are the best prebiotics?

-Prebiotics feed the good bacteria in your bowel.
+Prebiotics feed the “good” bacteria in your bowel.
 Now, you have to be careful here, as many so called “prebiotics” not only feed your good bacteria but also feed bad bacteria.
-This is only a problem if your intestinal flora (meaning the bugs in your gut) is already out of balance, however, the problem is that in western societies, it is unlikely that you will have a balanced gut flora.
+This is only a problem if your microbiome (meaning the bugs in your gut) is already out of balance.
+Unfortunately, in western societies, it is becoming unlikely that you will have a balanced microbiome.
 This is most notably due to three main reasons – too much sugar, not enough fibre and overuse of antibiotics and antibacterial agents.

 As with any prebiotic, start at a very low dosage and gradually increase, otherwise you will feel bloated and gaseous.

 Our bodies are up to 70% water and we cannot live longer than a few days without it, however, most of us are not drinking enough.
 Aim to drink 1.5 – 2.5 litres of water daily, more if you are exercising.
-Tea, coffee and alcohol do not count towards this tally and will actually dehydrate your body, so try to limit their consumption, and replace the water that they strip from your body by consuming twice their volume in extra water.
+Tea, coffee and alcohol do not count towards this tally and can further dehydrate your body.
+Limit their consumption and consider increasing hydrating foods – such as salads, fruits, herbal teas and soups.